-Review our SCL Health mammography screening guidelines.
+See SCL Health mammography guidelines.

 SCL Health is home to the most advanced screening technologies available for the early detection of breast cancer – digital tomosynthesis (also known as 3-D mammography).
 Compared to traditional mammograms, 3-D mammograms compile breast images from multiple angles to produce a clearer, more detailed rendering of a woman's breast tissue.
 This results in higher levels of detection, especially for invasive forms of breast cancer and particularly in denser breasts.

 Breast density is increasingly recognized as an independent risk factor for the development of breast cancer.
 In fact, you are at an equal or greater risk for developing breast cancer than if you have one or two first degree relatives with breast cancer.
 At SCL Health, we feel that a woman should know what her breast density is so that she can make smarter decisions about what screenings she should receive.
 If you have dense breasts, you and your provider will know as it will be clearly stated on your official medical report.
 Additionally, you will have this stated on the results letter mailed to your home.
 Dense breasts are better imaged with 3-D mammography.